Our Collaborative Projects

 Schools Sustainability Steering Group

-The Alliance is working with Transition Town Kentish Town in the delivery of a new sustainability steering group for secondary schools called ‘The Sustainers’.
+The CCCA is working with Transition Town Kentish Town in the delivery of a new sustainability steering group for secondary schools called ‘The Sustainers’.
 This pupil-led steering group has two key responsibilities: to contribute to the identification of local environmental priorities as well as potential solutions; and, to take a lead on the development of a sustainability project in their schools.

 The Sustainers is currently being trialled with the involvement of six schools, these are Acland Burghley, William Ellis, La Sainte Union, Parliament Hill Girls, Haverstock and UCL Academy.